 There are times when a homeowner isn’t able to sell their house and buy another because the closing is on the same day.
-If the home you are buying closes first, you will need funds to close until your house is sold.
+When the home you are buying closes first, you will need funds to close until your house is sold.
 When this happens the buyer needs to bridge finance or loan.
 A bridge loan is a temporary financing option designed to help homeowners “bridge” the gap between the time your existing home is sold and your new property is purchased.
 Your mortgage lender will offer you bridge financing until your house is sold and your solicitor collects the funds from your buyer’s solicitor.

 What is Bridge Financing?